Pros

 |

-In all, the Clover Flex earns a 4-star rating for its functionality and — pun fully intended here, folks — flexibility.
+Overall, the Clover Flex earns a strong overall rating for its functionality and — pun fully intended here, folks — flexibility.
 The Clover Flex makes the most sense if you already have a Clover setup and want to take it mobile.
+Clover’s software is versatile and flexible as well, with uses for multiple industries, and accordingly, we recommend Clover POS as one of the best POS systems for small businesses.

 The single biggest concern with any Clover product is making sure you sign up with a reputable processor.
 If you go through Clover directly, you’ll get the lowest hardware pricing and a month-to-month agreement with clear, simplified rates.
 However, other reputable resellers for Clover exist, including Dharma Merchant Services, National Processing, and Payment Depot.